How To Handle A Union Representative

 There are important limitations though, and they center on the fact the robust debate only takes place when an employee is acting on behalf of the union.
 It involves engaging in discussion with the employer about working conditions, a union contract matter, disputes over a bargaining unit decision, resolving a union-related problem and other similar issues.

-It’s so important to know what you can say and not say when talking to union representatives and employees.
+It’s so important to know what you can say and not say when talking to union representatives and employees, along with all other employers rights against unions.
 The good news is that unions encourage union stewards to settle workplace issues in the workplace.
 Going to the National Labor Relations Board for resolution is expensive and time-consuming for both the union and the employer.
 At least, that is what unions claim on their websites.